AilurusUmbra/nsdhw_20sp/proposal/AilurusUmbra/README.md

 * 05/01 - 05/14: Implementing EEGNet, SCCNet and apply hyperparamter tuning to provide pretrained weights.
 * 05/15 - 05/29: Add Inverted residuals and SE Block into EEGNet and SCCNet.
-* 05/30 - 06/11: Build benchmark and add parallelism mechanism on both GPU and CPU computation.
+* 05/30 - 06/11: Build benchmark and test compatibility with PyTorch.
+Add parallelism if time is enough.
 * 06/12 -      : Build documents.

 ## References